 What you can achieve by prioritizing leads:

-Also, when you use a sales team tracking app for startup like TeleCRM, you can not only prioritize follow-ups but also check if your sales team is acting on those follow-ups or not.
+Also, when you use a sales team tracking app for startup like telecrm, you can not only prioritize follow-ups but also check if your sales team is acting on those follow-ups or not.
 This will tell you if your team is doing its part or if they corrective action should be taken against them.

 It also keeps them in check as they know that they can be tracked and held accountable for their actions or inactions.